Frequently Asked Questions

 What if I didn't receive work-study as part of my award package?
 Can I still find a job on campus?

-Students who do not receive work study as part of their package may go to the Student Services Office after the first two weeks of classes and file an application to appeal for vacant positions.
+Students who do not receive work study as part of their package may go to the Student Financial Services after the first two weeks of classes and file an application to appeal for vacant positions.
 Students may interview and receive a referral for positions for which they are qualified and have interest.
-Student Services will make every effort to accommodate requests; however, work-study cannot be guaranteed as positions may not always be vacant, and financial aid packages vary by student.
+Student Financial Services will make every effort to accommodate requests; however, work-study cannot be guaranteed as positions may not always be vacant, and financial aid packages vary by student.

 How can I get money to pay for my textbooks?

 Student Financial Services makes every attempt to package students to cover maximum educational expenses; however, textbooks may not be specifically covered unless additional loans and/or payments are made to the extent that they create a credit on your student account.
 Textbooks may be purchased via a number of retailers and are not payable directly to the University.
 If you wish to have additional funds to cover books, consider funding your account with loans in excess of fixed expenses payable directly to the University.

 Most students who wish to pay for textbooks with financial aid apply for loans in excess of their tuition and fees and request their credit from Student Financial Services.
 Please keep in mind that credit proceeds are not available until the first week of each semester, or as soon as we are in receipt of the funds.
 Students who need to purchase textbooks before that time will need to make separate arrangements until such time as the credit check can be requested.